-The supervisory committee may request changes to the research proposal as a part of the defense.
-After the defense, the committee chair will solicit from the committee members a set of questions for the written qualifying exam.
-These questions should be aimed at: (i) helping the student focus on areas their research that need more contemplation or development; and (ii) establishing that the student has a solid understanding of the principles of construction as it relates to his/her course of study.
+After this research presentation, the committee chair will solicit from the committee members a set of questions for the written qualifying exam.
+These questions should be aimed at: (i) helping the student focus on areas their research that need more contemplation or development; and (ii) establishing that the student has a solid understanding of the principles of building construction and construction management as it relates to his/her course of study and research.
 These questions should be "take-home" and "open book" and involve about one day's work for each committee member submitting questions.
+The answers must be returned to the committee chair who will then distribute them to the committee members for evaluation.

+Step 3.
+Defend your research proposal and responses to the written questions to become a PhD Candidate.

-The answers must be returned to the committee chair who will then distribute them to the committee members.
-A follow-up meeting between the committee members and the student must then be held to review the modified research proposal and Revision July 2021 7 his/her responses to the written questions.
+A follow-up research proposal defense between the committee members and the student must then be held to review the modified research proposal and his/her responses to the written questions.
 At the conclusion to the follow-up meeting, the committee will attribute one of the following outcomes to the exam:

-- \circ Pass no changes are required to the research proposal.
-The student should then apply for candidacy. - Pass with minor corrections changes to the research proposal are required.
+- Pass no changes are required to the research proposal.
+The student should then apply for candidacy. - o Pass with minor corrections changes to the research proposal are required.
 Once the changes have been made, they will be checked by the committee chair and relevant committee members.
-Once the changes to the proposal have been made and approved, the student should apply for candidacy. - Fail with possibility of retaking the exam significant changes to the research proposal are required, and the detailed research proposal defense and qualifying exam must be retaken. - o Fail the student is not qualified to continue and will be dismissed from the PhD program.
+Once the changes to the proposal have been made and approved, the student should apply for candidacy. - o Fail with possibility of retaking the exam significant changes to the research proposal are required, and the detailed research proposal defense and qualifying exam must be retaken. - o Fail the student is not qualified to continue and will be dismissed from the PhD program.